 ‘Wake up and smell the coffee’ is a way of life in Kalibaru; the foothills encircling this little town are top-to-toe coffee plantations.
 There’s not much to do here but see how cocoa and coffee beans are harvested, cool off in the milder climate, and look out over the hills as you sip a cup of joe straight from the source.
 If you’re in need of some rest and relaxation, you’ll get plenty of both here.

 9. Kampung Warna Warni Jodipan

-Historical city Malang in the heart of eastern Java is known for its temples, Dutch colonial architecture, and the technicolour houses of Kampung Warna Warni Jodipan.
+Historical city Malang in the heart of eastern Java is known for its temples, 19th-century Dutch-style architecture, and the technicolour houses of Kampung Warna Warni Jodipan.
 Your Instagram feed will be full of this village’s cheerful rainbow-painted roofs, and when you’re done snapping, there’s plenty of enticing food and captivating museums to tackle.

 10. Sempu Island

 If a tropical beach with no electricity, no phone signal, and no people is your idea of paradise, you’ll want to take a short boat trip from the coast of Java to Sempu Island.
 Trek to the lagoon in its centre for a sneak peek of what heaven looks like, or camp out on the white sand for the night before catching a boat back in the morning.

 What’s the best way to get around Java?
 By train, of course.
 Unlike other parts of Asia (and Indonesia), the train network in Java is extensive, trains are comfortable and (usually) punctual, and tickets are affordable.
 Grab a snack from the hawkers who hop on and off at every stop, settle in, and watch the scenery whizz by your windows.